Moving to the Cloud

 This shift is reflected in computer hardware sales:

-' In 2019 about 330 million desktop and laptop computers will be sold, compared to 805 million tablets, and almost 14.5 Billion Smartphones. '
+' In 2019 about 430 million desktop and laptop computers were sold, compared to 805 million tablets, and almost 20.5 Billion Smartphones. '

 So Who Uses the CLOUD ?